This fact sheet contains updates.

 One hundred and three* people are killed with a gun every day in the United States, and hundreds more suffer devastating gunshot injuries.10 While mass shootings tend to gain the most media attention, the reality is that many communities—particularly communities of color—suffer a daily toll of gun violence that often goes unrecognized.11 There is no single policy solution that will end gun violence in this country; this public health crisis requires a comprehensive approach that includes policy, research, and investment in community-based programs.12 However, universal background checks are a foundational element of that comprehensive approach upon which the effectiveness of other policies rests.
 Enacting this law is a crucial first step in strengthening the nation’s gun laws and saving lives.

-*Author’s note: This fact sheet will be periodically updated to account for new policy developments.
-It was last updated on February 10, 2021.
+*Author’s note: This fact sheet may be periodically updated to account for new policy developments.